amaan35/Netflix-clone-project/README.md

 # Netflix-clone-project
-Netflix website cloned using HTML and Tailwind CSS
+Netflix website cloned using HTML, Tailwind CSS and javaScript